Eurovision Song Contest 1967: Participants

+The entry from Luxembourg, "L'amour est bleu", sung by Vicky Leandros, came in fourth; nonetheless, it went on to become one of the biggest hits of the 1967 contest, and a year later would be a big instrumental hit for French musician, Paul Mauriat, under the English title, "Love Is Blue".
+Portugal was represented by Eduardo Nascimento, who was the first black male singer in the history of the contest.
+After winning the Sanremo Music Festival 1967, Italian participant Claudio Villa was due to perform the song "Non pensare a me", but the song was disqualified due to being commercially released too early, and was replaced with "Non andare più lontano".

 Format

+Following the confirmation of the seventeen competing countries, the draw to determine the running order of the contest was held on 21 March 1967.

 The stage setup was a little unusual this year.
 There was a staircase in the middle of the stage as well as two revolving mirrored walls on both ends of the stage; they began revolving at the start of each song, and stopped at its end.
 A change in rule also required half of every nation's jury to be less than 30 years old.